lmccart/itp-convo-comp/README.md

 * Project 1 20%
 * Project 2 20%
 * Project 3 20%
+* Conversation log 15%
-* Participation and attendance 40%
+* Participation and attendance 25%

 Please see ITP's statement on [Pass/Fail](http://help.itp.nyu.edu/academic-policies/pass-fail) which states that a "Pass" is equivalent to an "A" or a "B" while anything less would be considered a "Fail".